 • meets the definition of “significant financial interest,” above, and

-• reasonably would appear to affect, or be affected by, your University research or sponsored program activities.
+• reasonably would appear to affect, or be affected by, your University responsibilities.
 If your research field is nutrition, you do not have to disclose stock ownership in Ford Motor Company.
-If your area of academic research is software products and in your individual capacity you serve as a consultant for Microsoft and are paid at least $5,000, you should disclose your outside consulting income.
+If your area of academic responsibilities is software products and in your individual capacity you serve as a consultant for Microsoft and are paid at least $5,000, you should disclose your outside consulting income.

 Also, you do not have to disclose those assets held in mutual funds since those funds are typically not self directed.